hgeaydem/openshift-virt-labs/docs/workshop/content/cloning.md

 We now are going to shutdown the VM so we can clone it without risking filesystem corruption.
 To do that it's time to introduce a new tool, `virtctl`.

-`virtctl` is like oc for VMs.
+`virtctl` is like `oc` but for VMs.
 It allows for easy access to the kubervirt API allowing a for easier management of Virtual Machines.
 Trying running `virtctl --help` for full details.
 It can do a lot of clever things so check it out.
 For now, let's just use `virtctl` to stop the running VM so we can clone it.

 ~~~bash
 $ virtctl stop centos7-clone-nfs